JLarky/lift-html/README.md

 `lift-html` code as a single file in your project, which is perfect for a zero-dependency or no-build projects.
 Code for `liftHtml` is public domain, so once you have it in your project you can do whatever you want with it.
-Which could give you an opportunity to remove features you don't use or add something that is missing.
+Which could give you an opportunity to remove features you don't use (like HMR) or add something that is missing.